aws-samples/amazon-redshift-udfs/stored-procedures/sp_cdc_DynamoDB_to_Redshift/ReadMe.md

     - This will create necessary schema and materialized view to capture data from DynamoDB.
   - Execute procedure below to create tables needed for replication process.
     - call public.sp\_ddb\_to\_redshift\_setup\_process\_tables().
 Verify list of tables in the procedure is created by refreshing schema.
+    - Please see below table name and how it is used in the process.
+       public.metadata_etl.
+This table to control the current batch that is running with start time and end time public.dynamodb_kds_mv_staging.
+Ingesting Materialized View data into staging table in the right format and audit fields public.dynamodb_kds_mv_staging_batch.
+Select data to be processed based on last execution.
+Filters the new data from data already processed public.dynamodb_kds_staging_cdc.
+Select data to be processed based on last execution.
+Filters the new data from data already processed public.dynamodb_kds_staging_cdc_unique.
+Removes duplicates if there are multiple records for same unique key by selecting most recent record public.metadata_dd_table_columns.
+Stores table name, column name and data types public.metadata_dd_table_keys.
+Stores table name, column name and if a column is a key or not public.metadata_dd_table_columns_hist.
+Stores list of distinct columns for each table to compare with new data public.temp_table_pivot_data.
+Temporary table to unnest and format data to prepare for DML operations

 ### Ongoing process
 - Procedure to replicate data -   Execute below procedure on demand or schedule: